-&lt;sup>66Lomas, Natasha.
+75Lomas, Natasha.
 "Sensitive Data Ruling by Europe's Top Court Could Force Broad Privacy Reboot."
 TechCrunch, August 2, 2022. https://techcrunch.com/2022/08/02/cjeu-sensitive-data-case/.

-&lt;sup>67 "Examples of inferences could include using the fact a person has liked Fox News' page to infer they hold right-wing political views; or linking membership of an online Bible study group to holding Christian beliefs; or the purchase of a stroller and cot, or a trip to a certain type of shop, to deduce a pregnancy; or inferring that a user of the Grindr app is gay or queer."
+76 "The relevant bit of the case referral to the CJEU related to whether the publication of the name of a spouse or partner amounted to the processing of sensitive data because it could reveal sexual orientation.
+The court decided that it does.
+And, by implication, that the same rule applies to inferences connected to other types of special category data."
+And "Examples of inferences could include using the fact a person has liked Fox News' page to infer they hold right-wing political views; or linking membership of an online Bible study group to holding Christian beliefs; or the purchase of a stroller and cot, or a trip to a certain type of shop, to deduce a pregnancy; or inferring that a user of the Grindr app is gay or queer."
 Lomas, "Sensitive Data Ruling".
-Apple planned to deploy a technology that would scan photos on user's phone ("your data stays on your device") for illegal child abuse material (CSAM).
-The only information that would leave the device is whether any of the photos matched a secret CSAM database.
-Deployment of this technology